Skip to main content

 If you have multiple sales units: Make sure you use the correct API keys, and that you are not attempting to use one sales unit's API keys to retrieve an order made by a different sales unit.

-Have you, or the eCommerce solution you are using, successfully implemented GET:/ecomm/v2/payments/{orderId}/details?
+Have you, or the ecommerce solution you are using, successfully implemented GET:/ecomm/v2/payments/{orderId}/details?
 This is a requirement, see the API checklist.

 In case the callback fails, you will not automatically receive notification of order status.
 The solution is to check with GET:/ecomm/v2/payments/{orderId}/details.